VincentWei/minigui-docs/user-manual/README.md

 # MiniGUI User Manual

-How to configure, build, install, and run MiniGUI version 3.2 or later.
+This manual mainly describes the compile-time configuration options and the runtime configuration options of MiniGUI version 3.2 or later.

 ## Contents